ilkerozgenn/BookieDemo/README.md

 alumni since people will earn money by selling books they do not use anymore and buy the books they need for a cheaper price.

-Tools That Are Used:
+Tools That Are Used: <br>
-	- Netbeans IDE 8.2
+	- Netbeans IDE 8.2 <br>
-	- Visual Studio Code 15.0.1
+	- Visual Studio Code 15.0.1 <br>
-	- IntelliJ Idea 2020.3.2
+	- IntelliJ Idea 2020.3.2 <br>
-	- Java Swing Library
+	- Java Swing Library <br>
-	- Java AWT Library
+	- Java AWT Library <br>

-Instructions:
+Instructions: <br>
-	1. Unzip the folder to a suitable place in the computer.
+	1. Unzip the folder to a suitable place in the computer. <br>
-	2. Open any Java IDE and open the project in it.
+	2. Open any Java IDE and open the project in it. <br>
-	3. Click on src folder and open BookieDemo.java file.
+	3. Click on src folder and open BookieDemo.java file. <br>
-	4. Right-click on the code and click "run".
+	4. Right-click on the code and click "run". <br>
-	5. Now, the demo of the application should be running successfully.
+	5. Now, the demo of the application should be running successfully. <br>